DaveWhiteh/crank-it-up/TESTING.md

 In desktop mode the reports clearly shows that the results are of a high percentage and no action was taken to boost any of the four categories.

 For mobile the performance dipped quite a bit.
-Having reviewed this and looked at the performance on a mobile device, the score was found not to be of any concern, as the perfomrnace was high on all live mobile devices manually tested on.
+Having reviewed this and looked at the performance on a mobile device, the score was found not to be of any concern for this project, as the performance was high on all live mobile devices manually tested on.
+One of issues that has been noted and is the biggest contributor to why the performance dipped was the 'Largest Contentful Paint element'.
+This was due to the jumbotron size on different devices.
+I have taken this onboard for future projects and would create different sized images that would change depending on the breakpoints set.

 ---